 The longfin mako does not have as good a system for bringing warm blood back to the muscles as the

 other members of this warm bodied family.
-Unlike the shortfin mako, it's flesh is considered to be of
+The Longfin's flesh is considered to be of poor quality.

 The teeth on the sides of the jaw have gaps between them, not abutting like ours, or many other shark